 Photo: Daniel Abela

 During the 1967 war the Egypt Air Force was unable to act properly, the results being the complete loss of the Sinai desert and Israeli troops crossing the Suez canal into Egypt.
 In the years that followed Egypt had to rebuild its complete Air Force, Russia being the most important country to deliver new aircraft and more important advisers and training.
 This lead to a much more effective air force.
-This was clearly visible during the Yom Kippur war of 1973 when the air force was able to pinpoint attacks on the Israeli ground forces.
-Despite this Egypt lost the war and more than 200 aircraft were lost during those 18 days of fighting.
+This was clearly visible during the October War (Yom Kippur) of 1973 when the air force was able to pinpoint attacks on the Israeli ground forces.
+Egypt lost more than 200 aircraft during those 18 days of fighting.

 Following this President Saddat asked the Russians for more sophisticated weapons which were constantly being delayed.
 Because of these delays Egypt turned to France and the USA for the badly needed modernisations of the air force.
 France jumped in with the delivery of Mirage 5s followed by American F-4Es.
-This was the start which resulted in Mirage 2000s and F-16Cs being delivered from the early 80s.
-Despite the French and American deliveries the Egyptians kept looking further and found more and cheap sollutions in China.
-This resulted in large orders for the F-7 (upgraded MiG-21s) and recently K-8 trainers.
+This was the start which resulted in Mirage 2000s and F-16s being delivered from the early 80s.
+Despite the French and American deliveries, the Egyptians kept looking further and found more and cheap sollutions in China.
+This resulted in large orders for the Chinese F-7 (upgraded MiG-21s) and K-8 trainers.

 Photo: Andrew Jewson